github/gh-actions-importer/README.md

 Commands:
-  azure-devops  An audit will output a list of data used in an Azure DevOps instance. circle-ci     An audit will output a list of data used in a Circle CI instance. gitlab        An audit will output a list of data used in a GitLab instance. jenkins       An audit will output a list of data used in a Jenkins instance. travis-ci     An audit will output a list of data used in a Travis CI instance.
+  azure-devops  An audit will output a list of data used in an Azure DevOps instance. circle-ci     An audit will output a list of data used in a CircleCI instance. gitlab        An audit will output a list of data used in a GitLab instance. jenkins       An audit will output a list of data used in a Jenkins instance. travis-ci     An audit will output a list of data used in a Travis CI instance.